MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

 ## Apply audience targeting to cards
-[Audience targeting can be applied throughout](use-audience-targeting-in-viva-connections.md) the Viva Connections experience, including cards on the Dashboard.
+[Audience targeting can be applied throughout](use-audience-targeting-in-viva-connections.md) the Viva Connections experience, including cards on the dashboard.
 Audience targeting creates a personalized viewing experience by filtering the most important content to specific groups.
 Use audience targeting to:

 - Create custom views for distinct roles and regions.
 - Generate as many different views as needed to create unique experiences.